PratikshaSh/Advanced-Vehicle-Monitoring-System/README.md

  - When we run the model , Number plate will be detected with an average **accuracy of 97%** of the vehicles crossing the Line drawn , Then the Number Plate will be cropped and filtered and passed through The OCR and we will get the Number plate.
 Then the Numbe Plate we get , then Processed through the RTO Database and If the Data is Found , Then it will be updated in the Storage as well as App too.
 But If No data is Found in the RTO database , then it will cause an Alert in the Admin Database in the app , and can only be resolved by Manually entering the Number plate in the App .

-Check the github repository for android app based on the above model at  https://github.com/praveen4030/CB31_ERROR_404_WIMDR
 ## Troubleshooting

 0. If you encounter any error, please make sure you follow the instructions **exactly** (word by word).
 Once you are familiar with the code, you're welcome to modify it as needed but in order to minimize error, I encourage you to not deviate from the instructions above.